GordonChen19/NER-Tagging-Sentence-Categorization/README.md

 ## Requirements
 - Python >= 3.8
 - Use `pip install -r requirements.txt` to install the necessary packages.
+- To install pytorch, refer to https://pytorch.org/ for os-specific instructions

 ## Directory Structure
 ```bash